The Walker’s Haute Route: Ultimate Guide

 With so many options, the Walker’s Haute Route is not easy to plan.
 You have to decide upon the itinerary, which alternative routes to take, the accommodations you’re gonna stay at, and more.

-To make it all easier, we’ve prepared a pre-planned self-guided itinerary with our favorite alternatives for you.
+To make it all easier, we’ve prepared a pre-planned self-guided itinerary with our favorite alternatives already part of it, and some optional.

 If you still wish to plan it yourself, here are a few tips: